enguerrand/xbps-tpl/README.md

 # xbps-tpl
-Helper script to create new templates for XBPS
+Helper scripts to create new templates for XBPS